-Suction and discharge pipes may be increased at pump nozzle to suit pump capacity and particular conditions of installation.
-Use eccentric reducers on suction connection.
+Suction and discharge pipes may be increased or decreased at pump nozzle to suit pump capacity and particular conditions of installation.
+Use eccentric reducers on suction connection with flat side uppermost.

-Lay out the suction line with a continual rise towards the pump without high points, thus eliminating possibility of air pockets that may prevent the pump from operating.
+Layout the suction line with a continual rise towards the pump without high points, thus eliminating possibility of air pockets that may prevent the pump from operating effectively.

-A strainer of three or four times the area of the suction pipe, installed in the suction line, will prevent the entrance of foreign materials into the pump. $\frac{1}{8}$ " (3mm) diameter perforations in the strainer are typical.
+A strainer of three or four times the area of the suction pipe, installed in the suction line, will prevent the entrance of foreign materials into the pump. $\frac{1}{8}$ " (3 mm) diameter perforations in the strainer is typical.

-Test suction line for air leaks before starting; this becomes essential with long suction line or static lift.
+In open systems, test suction line for air leaks before starting; this becomes essential with long suction line or static lift.

-Install, at pump suction, a straight pipe of a length equivalent to 4 or 6 times its diameter; this becomes essential when handling liquids above $120^{\circ}F$ (49°C).
-Armstrong suction guides may be used in place of the straight pipe run and in line strainer.
+Install, at the pump suction, a straight pipe of a length equivalent to four or six times its diameter; this becomes essential when handling liquids above 120°F (49°C).
+Armstrong suction guides may be used in place of the straight pipe run and in-line strainer.

-Install isolation valve in both suction and discharge lines on flooded suction application; this valve is used mainly to isolate the pump for inspection or repair.
-Install a non-slam check valve in discharge line between pump and isolation valve to protect pump from excessive back pressure and to prevent water running back through the pump in case of driver failure.
-Armstrong Flo-Trex valve may be used in place of check valve and isolation valve on pump discharge.
+Install an isolation valve in both suction and discharge lines on flooded suction application; these valves are used primarily to isolate the pump for inspection or repair.

+Install a non-slam non-return check valve in discharge line between pump and isolation valve to protect pump from excessive back pressure and to prevent water running back through the pump in case of driver failure on open systems.